Certify Your Device with Works with Alexa

 Submit your products for Works with Alexa certification

 Once you have created and tested your Alexa integration, you can move on to Works with Alexa certification.
 We recommend that you allocate at least one month for the certification process.
 You use the Works with Alexa console to apply for certification, to track the certification progress of your different products, and to request your badges after you pass certification.
 For more information, see WWA Console.

 Display the Works with Alexa badge on Amazon.com

 When your products are certified, you can request the Works with Alexa badge to apply to the corresponding ASIN.
 Submit this ASIN through a badge request in the Works with Alexa console.
 If your ASIN has changed, or a new ASIN has been created for your certified product, you also submit your new ASIN in the console.

 Add the Works with Alexa badge to your marketing materials

 After receiving Works with Alexa certification, you are also eligible to apply to use the Works with Alexa badge on product packaging and other marketing materials.
+You download the Works with Alexa badge from the resources section of the Works with Alexa console.
 All marketing materials must comply with the Works with Alexa Trademark Usage Guidelines and the Badge Guidelines.
 Submit your materials to email@example.com for review.